AttilaSzaboCDE/Number-plate-recognition-system/README.md

 **The project goal:** Create an application, where i can recognition the car plate and it has to decide this car has a valid highway sticker.

+For this project, I worked with my 2 friend.

 **Tech stack:**
 - Programming language: Python
 - Database: SQLite